livingdocsIO/documentation/concepts/images/image-services.md

 ## Configuring an image service

-You currently need to configure your image service in both the editor and the server.
-We will push towards a server-only configuration.
-In the editor you configure which image service to use and the configuration for this image service.
-In the server you just add the configuration for the image service.
+You need to configure your image service in the server.
+You add the configuration for one or more image services as well as the selected image service.

 Below we'll outline the configuration for both ImgIX and resrc.it.